-When you sign in to the Console, you are required to use the new account name (<new_account_name>) when prompted for a cloud account or tenant name.
+The next time signing in to the Console, you must use the new account name when prompted for a cloud account or tenancy name.

 When you rename an account, all references to the cloud account name and the tenancy name are updated, including the following names:

 - SWIFT API Designated Compartment